 The Anatomy of Teenage Car Accident

 It’s important to understand why teens crash at a higher rate than adults.
-There are many factors that come into play, but there are several common critical errors inexperienced teen drivers make that lead to serious crashes.
+There are many factors that come into play, but there are several common critical errors inexperienced teen drivers make that lead to serious auto accidents.
 These include lack of scanning to detect and respond to hazards, driving too fast for road conditions, and being distracted by something inside or outside of the vehicle.
-Here's an example:

 Jack calls Sophia to tell her he's on his way.
 Cell phone use increases the crash risk by 300%.

 He picks up Sophia.
 Adding one passenger increases the fatal crash risk by 48%.

 Jack and Sophia stop to pick up Matt.
 A third passenger increases the fatality risk by 158%.

 Jack fiddles with the radio to find a good song.
 87% of teen deaths involve distracted drivers; radios rank as a top teen distraction.